 Guided by expert advisors, partners, and educators

-Working closely with our advisors and partners, the curriculum team at Amplify focused Amplify Math on productive discourse and equitable experience for students, making it possible to deliver high-quality, student-centered instruction that accelerates learning for all.
+Working closely with our advisors and partners, including Phil Daro and Jason Zimba, the curriculum team at Amplify focused Amplify Math on productive discourse and equitable experience for students, making it possible to deliver high-quality, student-centered instruction that accelerates learning for all.

 Based on the best